Every year I make new goals for myself. Below are my goals for the current year, as well as my progress on them.

-Back in the fall, I created a massive list of goals for 2019.
+Back in fall 2018, I created a massive list of goals for 2019.
 They were scattered, an attempt to address everything that I felt was a shortcoming in my current life.
 Instead, they ended up more a list of tasks rather than actual goals to strive for.
-I don’t feel any sense of accomplishment in completing them, and the last thing I need this year is a long to-do list of difficult-to-complete items.
-It’s nearing the end of March, and I’m scrapping the goals I originally chose for the year and creating a new set focused on the things that are most important to me.
+I didn’t feel any sense of accomplishment in completing them, and the last thing I needed this year was a long to-do list of difficult-to-complete items.
+Near the end of March, I scrapped the goals I originally chose for the year and created a new set focused on the things that are most important to me.

 1. Improve my overall health.

 I began the year not knowing that my health was in the process of fast deterioration.
 Not only did the nose/anosmia issue continue despite multiple doctors and treatments and tests, but I began breaking out in hives daily.
 Rampant inflammation causes dozens of problems – worse insomnia, weight gain, depression, chronic fatigue, etc. My brief round with a steroid treatment taught me that inflammation was behind even more than I realized, including the nose/anosmia issue.
 Unfortunately, my team of doctors and I still haven’t pinpointed the cause of inflammation and hives, and some don’t even believe inflammation is related to any of it.

 My goal this year is to find the cause of inflammation and deal with it, with or without a doctor’s help.
 Once I can calm my body down, I will be able to work on other goals, such as improving my mental health and sleeping enough and losing weight, all of which are highest priority for me.